 Faculty can put books and articles on reserve for students, either physically or online.
 They will appear on our Course Reserves page, which students can search by course or instructor.

-Student-centered information about Reserves is available on our frequently-asked-questions page.
+Student-centered information about Reserves is available on our Access Reserves page.

 You can put your personal copy of a book on Reserve, if the library does not own it.